PathwayCommons/semantic-search/README.md

     }
     ```

-    NB:  You may use either objects (as in Case 1) or PMID strings for `query` and/or elements of `documents`.
-Howwever, the `documents` elements must all be of one type.
+    NB:  You may use either objects (as in Case 1) or PMID strings for `query` and elements of `documents`.
+However, the elements of `documents` must either be all PMIDs or all objects.

 ### Running via Docker